 - Appendix: Your notes from the interview with the scientist

-Your email should NOT attach the documents.
+Post your document on your website and submit the URL of your website.
+Do NOT submit the documents.
 Rather, I will read them on your website.

 Also email your team that you have posted the assignment to the website.